 Question: "What should we learn from the tribe of Dan?"

 Later in the history of the Hebrews, the kingdom was divided after the reign of Solomon.
-The kingdom was split, with Israel’s ten tribes in the north and Judah in the south with two tribes.
+The kingdom split into Israel’s ten tribes in the north and Judah’s two in the south.
 The people of Dan were in the northern kingdom of Israel.
-We learn in 1 Kings 12:25–33 that King Jeroboam was afraid that those who lived in his kingdom in the north would still go down to the southern kingdom to worship at Jerusalem, since that was where the Temple that God had authorized was located.
-So he built two additional altars for the people of his nation to worship.
+We learn in 1 Kings 12:25–33 that King Jeroboam was afraid that those who lived in his kingdom in the north would still go down to the southern kingdom to worship at Jerusalem, since that was where the temple that God had authorized was located.
+So Jeroboam built two additional altars for the people of his nation to worship.
 He established worship in the south at Bethel and in the north at Dan.
-He built a golden calf at each location, and instituted special days and feasts where people would meet.
+He built a golden calf at each location and instituted special days and feasts when people would meet.
 Sadly, this man-made worship at Dan has been one of its lasting legacies.

 Today, many people follow various man-made religions and are convinced that all ways lead to God.
 Unfortunately, these groups follow the ways of the tribe of Dan.
 Proverbs 16:25 tells us that “there is a way that seems right to a man, but its end is the way of death.”
 Jesus taught that the way to God was specific when He said, “I am the way, the truth, and the life.
 No one comes to the Father except by Me” (John 14:6).
 John 3:36 teaches that “he who believes in the Son has everlasting life; and he who does not believe the Son shall not see life, but the wrath of God abides on him.”
 To learn from the mistakes of Dan would be to worship the God of the Bible alone and live for Him by faith.